krb5/krb5/doc/admin/admin_commands/k5srvutil.rst

     database to new randomly-generated keys, and updates the keys in the keytab to match.
 If a key's version number doesn't match the version number stored in the Kerberos server's database, then the operation will fail.
-Old keys are retained in the keytab so that existing tickets continue to work.
 If the **-i** flag is given, k5srvutil will prompt for confirmation before changing each key.
 If the **-k** option is given, the old and new keys will be displayed.
     Ordinarily, keys will be generated with the default encryption types and key salts.
 This can be overridden with the **-e** option.
+Old keys are retained in the keytab so that existing tickets continue to work, but **delold** should be used after such tickets expire, to prevent attacks against the old keys.

 **delold**
     Deletes keys that are not the most recent version from the keytab.